 LEGOLAND® California Brick-or-Treat Party Nights

-There are costume contests, lots of trick-or-treat stations, roaming performers, character meet-and-greets, live shows, games, Halloween crafts and decor to entertain kids and their parents.
+There are costume contests, lots of trick-or-treat stations, roaming performers, character meet-and-greets, live shows, games, Halloween crafts, and decor to entertain kids and their parents.

 Costumes are encouraged for guests of all ages, and you don’t have to worry about the treats running out because LEGOLAND famously stocks more than 1 million pieces of candy as well as special bricks, too.
+Guests can also feast on a 2-foot Monster Dog or a Monster Mash Up Shake, which are sold throughout the park.

 There are lots of things to do in San Diego around Halloween for kids and grownups that don’t involve going to Disneyland or Six Flags.
 That said, if you want to enjoy a few immersive or super scary Halloween events this Halloween season, you’ll find some of the best in Southern California theme parks.